Know in one minute about Mace spice (javitri)

 Are mace and nutmeg the same?

 Nope, mace is the net-like skin covering (aril) on the kernel and nutmeg is the seed kernel inside the fruit.
-Nutmeg and mace are commonly known as Jaiphal and Javitri in India however both are valuable for its medicinal properties.
+Nutmeg and mace are commonly known as Jaiphal and Javitri in India however both are valuable for their medicinal properties.
 Moreover, you can use nutmeg in place of mace because they both are obtained from the same plant and their flavor is almost the same.

 How do you use Javitri Spice?

-Mace has oil that is employed for flavoring food products and liquors, used for scenting soaps, tobacco, and dental creams and also in perfumery.
+Mace has oil that is employed for flavoring food products and liquors, used for scenting soaps, tobacco, and dental creams, and also in perfumery.
 It is commonly used in soups, sausages, meats, fish, fruit pies, eggnog, puddings, vegetables and cakes, biscuits, custards, buns, etc. Apart from this it tastes very good in drinks like tea and soft drinks or mixed in milk and alcohol.
 Furthermore, mace also exhibits anti-microbial, anti-inflammatory, anti-cancer, anti-diabetic, hepatic (liver), and neuro (brain) protective properties.

 Is mace spice good for you?